 Cinch plan pricing will depend on where you live and the type of coverage you choose.
-Cinch offers a service fee of $100, $125, or $150.
-For a lower service fee, your monthly premiums will be higher, but if you select a higher deductible, your monthly premiums will be lower.
+Cinch offers service fees of $100, $125, or $150.
+If you choose a lower service fee, your monthly premium will be higher; if you choose a higher service fee, your premium will be lower.

 Customers can pay for their home warranty plan in monthly installments or make a single annual payment.
-If you choose to pay in monthly installments, Cinch is offering two months of free coverage with the purchase of any plan.
-This offer excludes optional coverage and add-ons, and it can not be combined with any other offers.
+If you choose to pay in monthly installments, Cinch offers two months of free coverage with the purchase of any plan.
+This offer excludes optional coverage and add-ons and cannot be combined with any other offers.

 Cinch Home Services is available in 48 states.
 The company does not serve Alaska or Hawaii.

 If you live in Alaska or Hawaii, here are alternatives:

 Cinch Home Services is accredited by the Better Business Bureau (BBB) and has a B rating.
 Like other top-rated home warranty companies, Cinch Home Services’ reviews consist of feedback from both happy and unhappy customers.
 Some positive reviews praise the staff for being knowledgeable, while some negative reviews and This Old House readers have noted slow response times.

 Here’s a sampling of third-party customer reviews:

 “I got a quick response and the service was performed within a weeks time.
 The service technician called me before coming and was reliable.
 He needed a new part but instead of making us wait, he drove across town to pick it up came back and fixed our problem.
 I was impressed overall was good experience.” — Linda H. via Trustpilot on March 15, 2023